Nail Health Myths Debunked (2026 Guide)

 • Certain medications

-Nails are made of keratin and don’t take in oxygen.
+Nails are made of keratin and do not absorb oxygen.

 • Avoiding harsh acetone